JackRenner/gunslinger-gamedev/resources/scene/README_SCENE.txt

 		"filepath": "/filepath",			As of now, only for Sprite type.
 		"rgb": [red, green, blue],			Array of int values, only for RGB type.

-											Object for Animations, only for AnimatedSprite type.
+		"animations": {						Object for Animations that holds animation objects, only for AnimatedSprite type.
-		"(animation)": {					(animation) is only used to parse the JSON, it is not the animation name in the AnimatedSprite.
+			"(animation1)": {						(animation) is only used to parse the JSON, it is not the animation name in the AnimatedSprite.
 				"basepath": "/basepath",
 				"animName": "name",
 				"numFrames": frames,				int value
 				"frameRate": rate,					int value
 				"loop": true | false				bool value
+			},

+			"(animation2)": {
+				"basepath": "/basepath",
+				"animName": "name",
+				"numFrames": frames,
+				"frameRate": rate,
+				"loop": true | false
+			}
 		},

 		"playing": "animName",				Name of the animation to initially play.